 3. How to calculate your NPS with a survey tool

-If you collect your NPS data through a survey tool, it might already have an auto-calculate function built in that lets you get your NPS in one click—for example, Hotjar has this feature 😉
+If you collect your NPS data through a survey tool, it might already have an auto-calculate function built in that lets you get your NPS in one click—for example, Hotjar features NPS software 😉

 This is what the NPS question looks like in Hotjar: